AnonShield/tool/README.md

 - `--preserve-entities <TYPES>`: A comma-separated list of entity types to *not* anonymize (e.g., `"LOCATION,HOSTNAME"`).
 - `--allow-list <TERMS>`: A comma-separated list of terms to ignore.
 - `--slug-length <NUM>`: Sets the character length of the hash displayed in the slug (1-64).
 If not specified, it defaults to 64 (the full hash), which guarantees no collisions.
+- `--anonymization-config <PATH>`: Path to a JSON file with advanced rules for structured files.
+- `--optimize`: A shorthand to enable all performance optimizations (`--anonymization-strategy fast` and `--db-mode in-memory`).
+- `--db-mode <MODE>`: Sets the database mode. `persistent` (default) saves the entity map to disk. `in-memory` uses a temporary database that is lost when the program exits.
 - `--list-entities`: Lists all supported entity types and exits.
 - `--list-languages`: Lists all supported languages and exits.